purton-tech/cloak/www/content/reference/01-security.md

 A **Vault** is a placeholder for secrets.

+## Vault Creation

+Alice wants to create a vault that Bob can access later.
+Bob has not yet registered so he will be added later.
+When a user registers with Cloak, we create an ECDH key pair encrypted with a key derived from their password.

+* An ECDH keypair is generated. (ecdh_keypair)
+* Alice creates a new AES key for the vault which will be used to encrypt secrets. (aes_key)
+* Alice already has an ECDH key pair, which she got during registration. (alice_ecdh_keypair)
+* Alice encrypts the (aes_key) key, with an ECDH agreement between (alice_ecdh_keypair) and (ecdh_keypair).
+* We store the wrapped (aes_key) in the database as well as the (ecdh_keypair) public key.

+Alice wishes to add a secret to the vault.

+* Alice retrieves her wrapped (aes_key) for the vault.
+* Alice decrypts the AES Vault key, with an ECDH agreement between (alice_ecdh_keypair) and the (ecdh_keypair) public key.
+* She encrypts the secret with the now unwrapped (aes_key)
+* The secret is stored in the database

+Later on Bob has registered and Alice wishes to give him access to the Vault.

+* Bob already has an ECDH key pair, which she got during registration. (bob_ecdh_keypair)
+* Alice retrieves her wrapped (aes_key) for the vault.
+* Alice decrypts the AES Vault key, with an ECDH agreement between (alice_ecdh_keypair) and the (ecdh_keypair) public key.
+* An ECDH keypair is generated. (ecdh_keypair)
+* She creates a key agreement between (ecdh_keypair) and (bob_ecdh_keypair) with which she encrypts (aes_key).
+* We store the wrapped (aes_key) in the database as well as the (ecdh_keypair) public key.

+Bob wants to see the secret

+* Bob retrieves the ECDH key pair, which he got during registration. (bob_ecdh_keypair)
+* Bob retreives the wrapped (aes_key) and the public key of the (ecdh_keypair)
+* Bob uses a key agreement between (bob_ecdh_keypair) and (ecdh_keypair) to decrypt the AES key.
+* He can now use the unwrapped (aes_key) to decrypt the secret.

 ## Secrets and Service Accounts

 In the simple case where you have one vault with several secrets and one service account, the following procedures are followed.